8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 This is one of my favorite KPIs to track because I’m not relegated to tracking the system, integration, regression, and UAT coverage alone.

 With Panaya Test Dynamix’s built-in test record-and-play capability on, your participation in unit testing will skyrocket.
-You’ll not only be able to proudly display a Requirements Traceability Matrix showing an end-to-end coverage but will also be easily showcasing the actual results to your audit department from unit through to regression testing.
+Not only will you be able to proudly display a Requirements Traceability Matrix showing end-to-end coverage, but it will also be easy to showcase the actual results to your audit department from unit through to regression testing.

 Requirements traceability